Colorado AI Act in · EU AI Act (High-Risk) in · ISO 42001 + NIST AI RMF + OpenClaw + Agentic AI — organized into editable implementation artifacts

 A short triage tool for teams that need to know whether an AI use case has crossed the line from ordinary automation into consequential-decision risk.

-3-4 minute run 10-question screen Browser-only
+3-4 minute run 10-question assessment Browser-only

 • Checks whether your AI use case now needs stronger human review, documentation, and impact discipline.